Time from NPL (MSF): Transmission and reception

 The transmitted signal has an effective radiated power of 17 kW, on a frequency of 60 kHz to within 2 parts in 10^{12}.
 The signal strength is greater than 10 mV/m at 100 km; it is greater than 100 μV/m at 1,000 km from the transmitter, and thus can be received at not less than this strength throughout the UK.
 The signal can also be received, and is widely used, in northern and western Europe.

 While at Rugby, the transmitter generated 60 kW of radio frequency power (using 70 kW of mains power).
 The 180 metre-high (590') T-aerial antenna was 500 m across at its top.
 The vertical part of the antenna radiated the signal, so that the received strength was similar in all directions (it was approximately omnidirectional).

 Uses

 In addition to professional uses where accurate time is required, radio-controlled clocks (including wristwatches) with both digital and analog displays using the NPL signal are widely used.
-(Similar clocks are available in other regions with standard time transmissions.)
-As far as users are concerned they are simply clocks with the same features and settings as others, but always display the right time, and correct themselves for summer time.
+(Similar clocks are available in other regions with standard time transmissions.
+In fact most radio controlled devices in Europe use the Mainflingen DCF77 signal with its 2000-6000 Km range) As far as users are concerned they are simply clocks with the same features and settings as others, but always display the right time, and correct themselves for summer time.